Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 "Does not support connection"

-This part indicates that the official web interface may not let the flagged wallet connect or continue normal actions.
-It is a refusal at the interface layer, not a complete public audit of the account.
-Users still need to verify what assets are visible, whether open positions exist, whether funds are locked, and whether any destination-chain transaction has already occurred.
+This part says the official web interface may not let the flagged wallet connect or continue normal actions.
+Treat it as a browser-access problem first, then check what assets are visible, whether open positions exist, whether funds are locked, and whether any withdrawal hash already exists.

 "Open a support ticket"